Skip to main content

 Tips for King's Day

 Each year, hundreds of thousands of people flock to Amsterdam to join the locals in celebrating the King’s birthday.
 But between the array of ticketed parties on offer, as well as spontaneous parties on virtually every street corner, canals teeming with boats, and parks filled with market stalls, King’s Day can feel more than a little overwhelming.
 These are our tips for navigating the festivities and getting the most out of your King’s Day.
+Because King's Day falls on a Sunday, in 2025, the day will be celebrated on Saturday, 26 April.

 Join the party on the banks of the IJ